 Our Shabbat morning service is a unique hybrid of traditional and liberal Jewish prayer.
 This service feels like the kind of service you might find in a Conservative synagogue, only significantly shorter and with transliteration and explanation to make everything accessible to newcomers.
 On approximately twenty weeks of the year we welcome a young person into the adult Jewish community and celebrate with the family and friends of the Bar or Bat Mitzvah.
 On all other weeks, this service is peopled by our Shabbat morning minyan “regulars.”

-A very short service, geared specifically for preschool aged children (18 months to 5 years), led by our rabbi and cantor.
-For more information about Tot Shabbat’s, please contact the Temple office at (805) 964-7869.
+A very short service, geared specifically for preschool aged children (18 months to 5 years), led by our clergy.

-We have a new Shabbat morning gathering, primarily (but not exclusively) for young families with children.
-We meet every Saturday morning at 10:30 on the preschool playground, and end with lunch at 12:00noon.
+A Shabbat morning gathering, primarily (but not exclusively) for young families with children.
+We meet every Saturday morning at 10:30 on the preschool playground, and end with lunch at noon.
 Kids play on the playground and join the service for a children’s story.
 Parents keep an eye on their kids, but also sing, pray, and learn together in an informal, short but deep hour of communal worship.
 Leadership roles (davening, chanting Torah, leading discussion) are shared by the members.

 Inspiration for Personal Practice